-Access to station in poor weather
+Her journey (including quotes):

-Louise is signed up to text alerts for service changes regarding her bus and train services.
-Still she's had experiences in which a service did not turn up, so she checks the website/app before she intends to go somewhere.

-'If I find I need to do a more impromptu trip I know what's going on.
-If I receive loads of cancellations, I won't do a journey as I don't want to get stranded.'

-2 It took over a year for Louise to scout the pathways, crossings and bus stops in her neighbourhood.
-She knows exactly what bus stop she can use under certain conditions.
-If it rains, she won't use the bus stop that's closer, as she'll get her legs wet on the way.

-'I'd have to go through a tunnel and there's mud.
-It goes all through my house.'
-Bus stop design

-At the bus stop she hopes for a bus driver who knows her already, as she has had negative experiences, which have impacted how her daughter feels about public transport.

-'They're not keen to put the ramp out.
+- 1. Louise is signed up to text alerts for service changes around her bus and train services.
+Still she's had experiences in which a service did not turn up, so she checks the website/app before she intends to go somewhere - "If I find I need to do a more impromptu trip I know what's going on.
+If I receive loads of cancellations, I won't do a journey as I don't want to get stranded." - 2.
+She has scouted the pathways, crossing and bus stops in her neighbourhood over months. - "It took me a good year to year and a half to find it." - 3.
+She knows exactly what bus stop she can use under which conditions.
+If it rains, she won't use the bus stop that's closer, as she'll get her legs wet on the way. - o "I'd have to go through a tunnel and there's mud.
+It goes all through my house." - 4.
+At the bus stop she hopes for a bus driver who knows her already.
+She's had negative experiences. - o "They're not keen to put the ramp out.
 They'd say I needed a support person.
 I was reluctant to report this because there aren't many wheelchair users in my area and they'd know it was me.
 But they can't speak like that to anyone.
-It happened a lot...
-It made my daughter feel like she didn't want to do it because the driver was always grumpy.'
+It happened a lot." - 5.
+It has impacted how her daughter feels about PT. - o "It made my daughter feel like she didn't want to do it because the driver was always grumpy."

-On the train station she has worked out where on the platform the accessible carriage normally pulls up.
-Once she gets on board things are quite nice.
-She would never do any one-off trips though without preparation.

-'The main stressor with taking the train is being spotted so they can come and get the ramp out for you.
+- 6. On the bus, Louise makes her way to the wheelchair area.
+Here she needs to get ready for a safe trip. - o "Some drive like a bat out of hell, so you've got to hold on tight." - 7.
+Even though this bus driver is doing his best to go easy, the windy roads mean there's always a challenge - "My chair can skid a bit.
+A more textured surface could benefit something like that." - 8.
+Today Louise disembarks at the train station.
+The bus can properly pull up to the kerb and put the ramp down.
+She's been trapped at a bus stop before, where the concrete pad of the stop was sunk onto a bank.
+There was no way for her to exit this pad and the kerb was too high. - o "I was trapped so I had to call someone to help.
+They collected my daughter and I had to wait an hour for the next bus." - 9.
+She hopes that this will be changed by the time her daughter goes to this school. - 10.On the train station she has worked out where on the platform the accessible carriage normally pulls up. - "The main stressor with taking the train is being spotted so they can come and get the ramp out for you.
 You're hoping they see you.
-You wave or look around...
-If I've got to go somewhere I've never been to before, we'll do a 'reckie' at the weekend with my partner.'
+You wave or look around." - 11.Once she gets on board things are quite nice.
+She would never do any one-off trips without preparation. - o "If I've got to go somewhere I've never been to before, we'll do a 'reckie' at the weekend with my partner."

-Bus stop design

-Today Louise disembarks at the train station.
-This is pretty straight forward as the bus can properly pull up to the kerb and put the ramp down.
-She has been trapped at a bus stop before, where the concrete pad of the stop was sunk onto a bank.
-There was no way for her to exit this pad and the kerb was too high.
-She hopes that this will be changed by the time her daughter will go to this school.

-'I was trapped so I had to call someone to help.
-They collected my daughter and I had to wait an hour for the next bus.'

-Bus stopping

-On the bus, Louise makes her way to the priority seat.
-Here she needs to get ready for a safe trip and even though this bus driver is doing his best to go easy, the windy roads mean there's always a challenge.

-'Some drive like a bat out of hell, so you've got to hold on tight...
-My chair can skid a bit.
-A more textured surface could benefit something like that.'

-Going on a Journey with Joe
+2. Going on a journey with Joe - member of the blind community commuting to work